This High-Tech Device Claims to Be 100 Times More Powerful Than an LED Mask, so I Tried It

 What skin concerns does it treat?

-I don't want to say it can treat all skin concerns, but that's basically the answer—at least when it comes to blemishes and signs of aging.
-Use it to improve fine lines, wrinkles, dark spots, pigmentation, redness, rough texture, sagging skin, and even scars.
+I don't want to say it can treat all skin concerns, but that's basically the answer, at least when it comes to blemishes and signs of aging.
+Use it to improve fine lines, wrinkles, dark spots, redness, rough texture, sagging skin, and even scars.

 Is there anyone who shouldn't use a Lyma Laser?

-"Lyma is extremely safe for most individuals to use, including darker skin types, those who struggle with pigmentation (as it does not generate heat), and even those with healing or compromised skin, such as after recent surgery or in-office laser resurfacing," Belkin says.
-"I would avoid use over any untreated skin cancers or tumors, as it has not been studied in this setting."
+According to Belkin, "Lyma is extremely safe for most individuals to use, including [those with] darker skin types, those who struggle with pigmentation (as it does not generate heat), and even those with healing or compromised skin, such as after recent surgery or in-office laser resurfacing."
+Belkin added, "I would avoid use over any untreated skin cancers or tumors, as it has not been studied in this setting."

 Are there any downsides or risks to using the Lyma Laser?